Written by Ada’s Medical Knowledge Team

 Antimalarial medication is not always 100 percent effective, which is why it is important to practice bite prevention when in a malaria-endemic area.
-Diethyltoluamide (DEET) is the most effective insect repellent, and if the product contains between 10 to 30% DEET it can be used on babies and children over two months of age, and when breastfeeding..
-Concerning adults, higher concentrations of DEET may have a longer repellent effect.
-However, concentrations over 50% provide no added protection.
+Diethyltoluamide (DEET) is the most effective insect repellent.
+However, for proper usage of DEET on adults, babies and children over 2 months of age, adhere to the label instructions and/or the product manual for sufficient protection."

 Other behaviors that will reduce the risk of a person being bitten include:

 - Using mosquito nets while sleeping, especially those treated with insecticide, ensuring that there are no holes.

 - Covering up any bare skin if outside after sunset.

 - Sleeping in an air-conditioned room, as the lowered temperature discourages mosquitoes.

 - Putting screens on doors, windows and other possible mosquito entry routes.

 - Spraying the bedroom with an insecticide before sleep to kill any mosquitoes that may have entered during the day.